simonsteele/pn/pnwtl/doc/readme.txt

 39) Add option to save project files before running tools (SF Bug #1679394)
 40) Close All leaves tags behind (SF Bug #1834448)
 41) .688 spontaneously closes on close-all (SF Bug #1813319)
+42) Tags window does not update on save (fix thanks to Klaus)
+43) Modified flag gets reset on using jump to

 If you find a bug:
 ------------------